rokal/react-typescript-webpack/README.md

-# REACT DEMO WITH TYPESCRIPT
+#REACT DEMO WITH TYPESCRIPT
-this is a repo to start learning react with typescript and webpack
+This is a repo to start learning react with typescript and webpack.

+The tutorial is organized into steps. ***You can switch the branches in ascending order to follow along***

-## How to follow along
+## How to run your app
-1. Clone the repository
+1. Clone the repository by running `git clone https://github.com/rokal/react-typescript-webpack.git `
-2. npm install
+2. `npm install`
-3. npm run build
+3. `npm run build`
-4. run 'live-server' and you will see your app
+4. run `live-server` and you will see your app

 ## Step 1: Configuration of scoreboard
 Now that we have our helloworld app working properly, we are going to jump on a real world project: Score board application